arestivo/slides/markdown/css3.md

 # Selectors

-* A selector defines a pattern matching rule that determines which style rules apply to which elements in the document tree.
+* A selector defines a pattern-matching rule that determines which style rules apply to which elements in the document tree.
 * There are several types of selectors:
   - The [Universal](https://drafts.csswg.org/selectors-3/#universal-selector)(*) selector.
   - [Type](https://drafts.csswg.org/selectors-3/#type-selectors) selectors.